alberto56/dcycleblog/_posts/2022-02-07-list-handler.md

       $entity_types['webform']->setListBuilderClass('Drupal\my_custom_module\MyCustomWebformEntityListBuilder');
     }

-You will now see the latest submission in the list of webforms.
+You will now see the latest submission in a brand new column in the list of webforms.

 Happy coding!